 A limiter is a special type of compressor.
 As was previously discussed, a limiter may be defined as a compressor with a “high” ratio above 10:1.
 This was particularly true in the early days of compressors and limiters when digital audio and brickwall limiting were not yet invented (or at least commonplace).

-It is also the case with the legendary Universal Audio Teletronix LA-2A Leveling Amplifier (link to check the price at Sweetwater).
+It is also the case with the legendary Universal Audio Teletronix LA-2A Leveling Amplifier.
 This unit has a program-dependent input/output curve for both the compressor and limiter modes.
 The limiter will be more aggressive.

 However, in modern-day audio technology and the age of digital audio, the term “limiter” generally refers to hard limiting or “brickwall” limiting.
 As we've discussed, this style of limiting is quite a bit different in application to “regular” compression.

 Modern limiters effectively cap the maximum output level of a signal.
 Ideally (with an attack of 0 ms and a ratio of ∞:1), a limiter will ensure a signal never exceeds a set amplitude.